 “Words are like planets, each with their own gravitational pull."
 Kenneth Burke

 Reading as a super-power is a skill requiring practice and discipline to develop.
-Much like Joseph Campbell’s pursuit of independent scholarship that inclined him to read for nine hours a day, Kenneth Burke designed his own path as well.
+Much like Joseph Campbell’s pursuit of independent scholarship that inclined him to read for nine hours a day, Kenneth Burke also designed his path.
 He read and wrote with a wicked intuition for what motivated not just thought but action.

 There is no doubt in Kenneth Burke’s mind that the country is crawling with what he calls bad readers.
-He actually bookends his body of work with references to bad readers: both Counter Statement and The War of Words demonstrate his primary concern with the act of reading.
+He bookends his body of work with references to bad readers: both Counter-Statement and The War of Words demonstrate his primary concern with the act of reading.

 In his first work, he blames the tumultuous political climate from which he is writing and compulsory education for creating bad readers:

 “In any event, the rarity of electness of “pure” art seemed -- in an age of propaganda -- negative, retiring, and powerless.
 What was the value of neglected excellence, when the world was glutted with crude fiction?
 Had not the spread of literacy through compulsory education made readers of people who had no genuine interest in literature?
 Would not this group henceforth form the majority of the reading public?
 And would not good books pale into insignificance, not because they had fewer readers than in the past (they had more) but because an overwhelming army of bad readers had been recruited.”

 It is not the spread of literacy through compulsory education responsible for creating bad readers; it is the limited view of the act of reading itself.
 Reading is more than decoding the signs on a page.

 This realization motivates Kenneth Burke to create systems for apprehending any given event – to hone his superpowers.
 Bad readers, on the other hand, have weak superpowers.
 One reason for this weakness, attention, finds its way into the posthumously published work, The War of Words.